Venom Prison

 Venom Prison are a Welsh death metal band.
 Stephen Hill of Metal Hammer described their second album as "2019’s most anticipated extreme metal albums".
 Their lead vocalist Larissa Stupar was described by Kerrang! as "metal's most important - and uncompromising - voice".
 The band has released four studio albums.

 History

-In 2015, former Wolf Down vocalist, Larissa Stupar (born in Russia), moved to Wales, where she met Ash Gray of Brutality Will Prevail, with whom she would begin writing music.
-They coined the name "Venom Prison" as it was "the most metal name they could imagine".
-The pair released the demo EP Defy the Tyrant in 2015, before recruiting Ben Thomas to play lead guitar and Joe Sheehy to play drums, along with bass guitarist Mike Jeffries.
+In 2015, former Wolf Down vocalist Larissa Stupar (born in Russia) moved to Wales, where she met Ash Gray of Brutality Will Prevail.
+They began writing music and coined the name "Venom Prison" as it was "the most metal name they could imagine".
+The pair released the demo EP Defy the Tyrant in 2015, before recruiting lead guitarist Ben Thomas, drummer Joe Sheehy, and bassist Mike Jeffries.
 This line-up released the 2015 EP The Primal Chaos.

-The band released their debut studio album on 14 October 2016, entitled Animus.
+The band released their debut studio album on 14 October 2016, Animus.
 The album was released to critical acclaim.

 On 7 July 2017, the band released a music video for "Perpetrator Emasculation" from Animus.

 The band were set to support Decapitated on their November 2017 European tour.
-Following the arrest of all four members of Decapitated's line-up for allegations of rape, Venom Prison cancelled their shows with the band.
+Following the arrest of all four members of Decapitated for allegations of rape, Venom Prison cancelled their shows with the band.